 Macaroni Grill is a casual Italian restaurant that’s popular in the United States.
 It was founded in 1988 and runs locations in 24 US states.
 Part of what makes this restaurant so popular is their amazing rosemary bread.
 It’s served as a free appetizer when you order an entree.

 Some people are so dedicated to this bread that they are willing to buy loaves for $1 apiece to take home.
-One lady online said that she always takes home three loaves so she can make a special sandwich with the bread!
-Fortunately, you don’t have to go to Macaroni Grill to enjoy this delicious rosemary bread; just follow the recipe below, and you’ll get two small yummy loaves to enjoy with family and friends!
+One lady online said that she always takes home three loaves so she can make a special sandwich with it!
+Fortunately, you don’t have to go to Macaroni Grill to enjoy it; just follow the recipe below, and you’ll get two small yummy loaves to enjoy with family and friends!

-How do I get a thin, crispy crust on my rosemary bread?
+How do I get a thin, crispy crust?

-I was asking myself this same question as I was researching this rosemary bread recipe for this blog post.
-I wanted this recipe to taste as similar as possible to the Macaroni Grill bread, which our family has loved for many years, so it had to have a thin, crispy crust.
-Follow my tips below for getting a thin, crispy crust on your rosemary bread.
+I was asking myself this same question as I was researching this recipe.
+I wanted this recipe to taste as similar as possible to the Macaroni Grill version, which our family has loved for many years, so it had to have a thin, crispy crust.
+Follow my tips below for getting a thin, crispy crust.

-- Sift the bread flour.
-Sifting sounds a bit strange for a bread recipe, but it really does make a difference.
+- Sift the flour.
+Sifting sounds a bit strange for bread, but it really does make a difference.
 Sifting makes the flour smoother and more aerated.

 - Knead until the gluten is well-developed.
 This is one of the most important steps to getting a good crust.
 You should be able to stretch a lump of dough so thin that you can read through it.
 Small air bubbles in the skin of the dough is another indication that the dough is well kneaded.

 - Let the loaves cool uncovered on a wire rack.
-This ensures proper air circulation around the bread, keeping the crust nice and crispy.
+This ensures proper air circulation around the loaves, keeping the crust nice and crispy.

 Is rosemary bread healthy?

-In moderation, rosemary bread is healthy.
+In moderation, it is healthy.
 It contains healthy fats from the olive oil, and a good bit of protein and fiber to give you energy and keep you full.
-One quarter of a loaf (about 78g of bread) is 325 calories.
+One quarter of a loaf (about 78g) is 325 calories.
 Scroll down to the bottom of the recipe card below to see the full nutrition facts.

 - Olive oil dipping sauce.
-This is by far my favorite way to eat this bread!
+This is by far my favorite way to eat it!
 Just dip your piece into extra virgin olive oil mixed with freshly cracked black pepper.

 - An antipasto board.
-An array of Italian meats and cheeses would perfectly accompany this bread.
+An array of Italian meats and cheeses would perfectly accompany this recipe.
 Try proscuitto and provolone with some pepperoncinis.

 - Pasta salad or olive salad.
-All the great zesty flavors of Italian pasta salad or olive salad would taste amazing with some fresh rosemary bread on the side.
+All the great zesty flavors of Italian pasta salad or olive salad would taste amazing with this on the side.